 Michael B. Jordan has made his name in Hollywood ever since his overwhelming role as Erik Killmonger in Black Panther.
 The on-screen presence of Michael has been significantly enhanced by his impressive physique.
 Standing at 6 ft tall and weighing over 200 pounds, he has charmed everyone with his impressive physique.
 But did Michael B Jordan take steroids for Black Panther?
 This question often leaves his fans wondering.

 I must mention here that Michael B Jordan is not the only celeb who is assumed to have taken steroids.
-Many others including Terry Crews, Zac Efron, Tom Hardy, Chris Evans, Chris Hemsworth, Jean-Claude Van Damme, etc., have been thought of juicing to get big and huge muscles.
+Many others including Terry Crews, Zac Efron, Tom Hardy, Chris Evans, Chris Hemsworth, Jean-Claude Van Damme, Anthony Joshua, etc., have been thought of juicing to get big and huge muscles.
 While some of them are actually guilty of having used steroids, others have tried to bulk up naturally.

 Michael’s physique has been one of the hottest topics of conversation after people watched Black Panther.
 Of course, the incredible change in his body for this movie seemed all too suspicious.
 With all of this being said, two questions come to my mind, did Michael B Jordan take steroids for Black Panther?
 Or is his amazing transformation just another example of a great workout plan with great muscle-building genetics coupled with a healthy diet?